-Part 1 of 3 of the “Keeping Hooves Healthy” Series.
+Part 1 of 3 of the “Healthy Hooves” series.

-Everyone knows if you don’t have strong hooves, you don’t have a horse.
+“No hoof, no horse” is a popular saying in the equestrian world.
+Horse owners know if you don’t have strong hooves, you won’t have a healthy horse.
 Hoof care is incredibly important, and with so many different programs out there, it is almost impossible to figure out what to use and when to use it.

-In part one of this three-part series, we are going to discuss in a case study the different ways we can improve the overall condition of the hoof.
-Next, part two will discuss what to look for in a hoof supplement.
-Finally, in part three, we will discuss the different types of creams, oils, and hardeners on the market today.
+In part one of this three-part series, we will look at a case study and explore the different ways we can improve the overall condition of the hoof.
+Part two will discuss what to look for in various hoof supplements.
+Finally, part three will discuss the top types of creams, oils, and hardeners on the equine market.

 Case Study: Harry’s Hooves